How To Catch More Trout, Steelhead, And Salmon, Guaranteed!

 There is a saying “A bad bait fished good, is better than a good bait fished bad”.
 This is also 100% true.

 I bet you you I have run into over 100 anglers on the river that ask me what bait am I using after I tell them I landed 10 steelhead and they landed 2.

 Guys ask that question because they think that if I caught 5 more fish than they did that the bait is the reason for catching more fish.
-Sometimes it will be that bait, but most of the time it’s not.
+Sometimes it can be that I was using a more effective bait, but most of the time, it’s not.

-When I see an angler catch all the fish, I don’t just look at the bait he is using, I look at how he is using it and everything that he is doing that makes that bait work so good.
+When I see an angler catch all the fish, I don’t just look at the bait he is using.
+Instead, I look at how he is using the bait, and everything that he is doing that makes that bait work so good.
 I want to see his fishing process.
 To me, that is far more important than the bait.

 I know from experience that it doesn’t matter how good your bait is if you present it to the fish wrong, or if your hook is too big, or if your leader is so thick that every trout in the pool sees it, or if you simply drag or bounce your bait past the fish.
-A single weak link could make your bait useless.
+A single weak link could make even a great bait useless.